Small-sample performance and underlying assumptions of a bootstrap-based inference method for a general analysis of covariance model with possibly heteroskedastic and nonnormal errors: Introduction

 Consider the frequently encountered situation where several groups of subjects are being compared with respect to a continuous outcome variable.
 For the statistical comparison of the group means, the analysis of variance (ANOVA) is often used.
 However, in many instances, it is reasonable to account for one or several covariates, such as baseline measurements or variables which are thought to be related to the outcome.
-A recently published EMA guideline for clinical trials recommends adjusting for any variable which is at least moderately associated with the primary outcome \citep{Ema}.
+A recently published EMA guideline for clinical trials recommends adjusting for any variable which is at least moderately associated with the primary outcome \citepalias{Ema15}.
 For this purpose, the analysis of covariance (ANCOVA) is an appropriate tool, which is used with the aim of increasing the inferential power, and reducing bias and variance of the effect estimators \citep{Hui}.
 The ANCOVA has been applied in many research disciplines, ranging from studies about Alzheimer's disease \citep{Bos} to pharmaceutical issues \citep{Lu14}, educational \citep{keselman1998statistical} and fishery research \citep{Mis}, just to name a few.

-There have been controversial discussions concerning the appropriate use and interpretation of ANCOVA in various study settings \citep{Ada, Ber, keselman1998statistical, Owe, Poc, Sen}.
-Apart from that, it is well known that analogously to the ANOVA, the ANCOVA as an inference method also relies on assumptions, such as homoscedasticity and normality of the errors.
-It has been shown in simulation studies that the violation of one or more of these assumptions can seriously affect the ANCOVA F test in terms of maintenance of the prespecified type I error level and power \citep{glass1972consequences, Hui}.
+There have been controversial discussions concerning the appropriate use and interpretation of ANCOVA in various settings \citep{Ada, keselman1998statistical, Ber, Owe, Poc, Sen}.
+Apart from that, it is well known that, as an inference method, it also relies heavily on the assumptions of homoskedasticity and normality of the errors.
+It has been shown in simulation studies that the violation of one or more of these assumptions can seriously affect the ANCOVA F test in terms of maintenance of the prespecified type I error level and power \citep{glass1972consequences,Hui}.